Faculty and Staff

 ANDREW FLORY (American Music, Music History) received the B.A. from the City College of New York and the M.A. and Ph.D. from the University of North Carolina at Chapel Hill.
 Andrew teaches courses in American music, focusing on rock, rhythm and blues, and jazz.
 Andrew was a member of the Royster Society and was awarded the John Motley Morehead Fellowship to complete his dissertation, which was awarded the Glen Haydon Award for Outstanding Dissertation in Musicology from the UNC Music Department.
 Andrew has read papers at the national meetings of the American Musicological Society, the Society for Music Theory, the Society for Ethnomusicology, and the Society for American Music.
 He has also been invited to speak nationally and internationally at institutions such as the University of Surrey, Princeton University, and the University of Michigan.
 Andrew has written articles, encyclopedia entries, and reviews on the music of Marvin Gaye, the Beatles, African-American pop singers and balladeers, and Bang On a Can.
 He has written extensively about American rhythm and blues, and is an expert on the music of Motown.
 His book, I Hear a Symphony: Listening to the Music of Motown, is forthcoming from The University of Michigan Press.
 Working directly with Universal Records, Andrew has served as consultant for several recent Motown reissues.
 He is also co-author of the history of rock textbook What’s that Sound (W.W.
 Norton).

 ALEXANDER FREEMAN (Composition) received the B.M. in composition from the Eastman School of Music, the M.M. from Boston University, and the D.M.A from The Juilliard School.
 His composition teachers have included Bruce Reinoso, Robert Ward, Samuel Adler, Warren Benson, David Liptak, Joseph Schwantner, Lukas Foss, Richard Cornell, Charles Fussell, Christopher Rouse, Eero Hämeenniemi, Magnus Lindberg, and Jouni Kaipainen.
 His music spans a wide range of styles and media and has been performed and recorded at home and abroad.
 Freeman has won awards from ASCAP, The American Academy of Arts and Letters, and The Fulbright Foundation, among others.
 Recent commissions have been from The American Embassy, The Sibelius Academy, Hämäläis-Osakunnan Laulajat, and the West Point Band.
 Areas of interest and research include Sibelius, Finnish music, Americanism, Walt Whitman, and popular music.
-For more information on our newest faculty member, please visit his website at www.alexfreemanmusic.com.
+For more information, please visit his website at www.alexfreemanmusic.com.

 JUSTIN LONDON (Music Theory, Music Psychology, Aesthetics, American Popular Music History) received the B.M. in Classical Guitar and the M.M. in Music Theory from the Cincinnati College-Conservatory of Music, and the Ph.D. in Music History and Theory from the University of Pennsylvania.
 His research interests include the perception, cognition, and neuroscience of musical rhythm, language-music relationships, and musical aesthetics.
 His book Hearing in Time, (Oxford University Press, 2004, 2nd edition 2012) is a cross-cultural exploration of the perception and cognition of musical meter.
 He is currently pursuing joint research on the microtimings of African rhythm with Rainer Polak (Hochschule für Musik und Tanz, Köln), on the parallel usage and meaning of pauses in speech and music with Sarah Hawkins (The University of Cambridge), and using datamining techniques to survey rhythmic maxima and minima in classical music with Wei Kunlin (Peking University).
 He served as President of the Society for Music Theory in 2007-2009.
 Professor London's personal website can be found at http://people.carleton.edu/~jlondon.